 Your tree would love a sunny place with well-drained, fertile soil.
 But it will be quite satisfied with six to eight hours of sunlight.
 Good drainage is required to keep your trees “happy.”
 If your soil has high clay content, use our Coco-Fiber Potting Medium or add one-third peat to the soil at planting time.
-We do not recommend planting fruit trees in heavy, pure clay soils.

 If you’d like your tree to become a landscaping asset, choose the planting place with this in mind.
 Imagine it as a full-grown tree and check everything out: Wires overhead?
 Sidewalk underneath?
 Does it obstruct something you want to see?
 Can you keep an eye on it from the house?
 Will other trees be in the way, allowing for their additional growth in the meantime?